obviyus/SuperSeriousBot/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Develop with Github
+## We Develop with GitHub

-We use Github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests